Michael Porter, MD, MS

-Dr. Porter is the Assistant Chief of Urology at the VA Puget Sound health Care System where he has cares for Veterans with bladder,and kidney cancer.
+Dr. Porter is the Assistant Chief of Urology at the VA Puget Sound health Care System where he has cares for Veterans with bladder, prostate and kidney cancer.
 He is an educator who serves at the Medical Student Clerkship Director for the Department of Urology and he works daily with urology residents at all levels of training.
-Dr. Porter is a member of the National Cancer Institute’s Task Force, and serves as a member on the National Comprehensive Cancer Network’s treatment guideline panel.
+Dr. Porter is a member of the National Cancer Institute’s Bladder Cancer Task Force, and serves as a member on the National Comprehensive Cancer Network’s Bladder Cancer treatment guideline panel.
 He is a member of the Society of Urologic Oncology and the American Urological Society.
-He has authored over 40 peer reviewed scientific papers, and his research interests include advanced modalities for surveillance, outcomes of surgical care for urologic cancer, and disparities in urologic surgical cancer care.
+He has authored over 40 peer reviewed scientific papers, and his research interests include advanced imaging modalities for bladder cancersurveillance, outcomes of surgical care for urologic cancer, and disparities in urologic surgical cancer care.

 To learn more about Dr. Porter and the Urologic Oncology team at the University of Washington, click here.